rasmusfreund/bioinf-prog-course/book/chapters/01_before_you_begin.md

 ## The terminal {-}

 The last thing you need is a tool to make Python run the programs you write.
 Fortunately, that is already installed.

-On OSX and Linux this is a program called *Terminal*.
+On OSX this is a program called *Terminal*.
 You can find it by typing "Terminal" in Spotlight Search.

+> Heads up: You will see something like this when you will se something like this:
+>
+> ```
+> The default interactive shell is now zsh.
+> To update your account to use zsh, please run `chsh -s /bin/zsh`.
+> For more details, please visit https://support.apple.com/kb/HT208050.
+> ```
+>
+> Do *not* update your account as suggested.
+If you do this *after* you install Anaconda, the terminal will not be able to find the Anaconda Python you just intalled.
+If you did so by mistake anyway, you change back using this command:
+>
+> ```
+> `chsh -s /bin/bash`
+> ```

-On Windows it is called the *Anaconda Prompt* and was installed along with Anaconda Python.
+On Windows the tool you need is called the *Anaconda Prompt* and was installed along with Anaconda Python.
 You should be able to find it from Start menu.

 What is *Anaconda Prompt* and this *Terminal* thing, you ask!
 Both programs are what we call *terminal emulators*.
 They are programs used to run other programs, such as the ones you are going to write.
 I will informally refer to both *Terminal* and *Anaconda Prompt* as "the terminal" So if I write something like "open the terminal" later in the book you should open *Anaconda Prompt* if you are running Windows.
 If you are running OS X, you should open the *Terminal* application.